 |Benefits:||Birds, Host Plant|

 |Zones:||4, 5, 6, 7, 8|

-American Hazelnut or “Filbert” is an easy-to-grow native shrub that produces edible nuts in late summer.
-Able to thrive in a wide range of conditions, Corylus americana makes an excellent shrub for the hedgerow or windbreak.
+American Hazelnut, or Filbert, is an easy-to-grow native shrub that produces edible nuts in late summer.
+Able to thrive in a wide range of conditions, Corylus americana is an excellent choice for hedgerow or windbreak.
 Its deep green leaves turn to copper reds and yellows in autumn.

 Highly attractive to wildlife, the nuts are are eaten by squirrels, foxes, deer, northern bobwhite, ruffed grouse, turkey, woodpeckers and pheasants.
 The leaves, twigs, and catkins are browsed by rabbits and deer.
 The male catkins are a winter food for turkey and ruffed grouse.
 The dense, low growth habit provides cover and nesting sites for birds and other wildlife.
 An excellent pollen source for bees in early spring, it also hosts numerous lepidoptera/caterpillars including Polyphemus and Io moths.

 *Every state has agricultural regulations that restrict the shipment of certain plants.
 We cannot ship this item to the following states: Utah, Oregon, Washington